snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 #### Entities (Contexts)

 Entities (Contexts) enable Snowplow users to define their own entities that are related to events, and fields that are related to each of those entities.
-For example, an online retailer may choose to define a `user` context, to store information about a particular user, which might include data points like the users Facebook ID, age, membership details etc. In addition, they may also define a `product` context, with product data e.g. SKU, name, created date, description, tags etc.
+For example, an online retailer may choose to define a `user` context, to store information about a particular user, which might include data points like the users Facebook ID, age, membership details etc. In addition, they may also define a `product` context, with product data e.g. SKU, name, created date, description, tags etc. These entities could be attached to a standard Snowplow event, or a Self-Describing event such as a `product_view` which tracks a specific user viewing a specific product (or set of products).

 An event can have any number of custom entities attached.
-Each context is passed into Snowplow as a JSON.
+Each context is passed into Snowplow as a JSON document.
 Additionally, the [Snowplow Enrichment](/docs/enriching-your-data/index.md) process can derive additional contexts.

 <Tabs groupId="warehouse" queryString>
 <TabItem value="rs/pg" label="Redshift/Postgres" default>